 The Commission on Disability's mission is to foster equal access to community life and activities for people with disabilities.
-Through education and advocacy, the Committee works to raise awareness about the needs and rights of people with disabilities and the importance of increased accessibility to programs, housing, and facilities in municipal and commercial buildings, and other public entities.
-The Committee makes recommendations to the Planning and Development Board concerning proposed CDBG-funded access improvement projects and other CDBG-funded construction projects.
+Through education and advocacy, the Commission works to raise awareness about the needs and rights of people with disabilities and the importance of increased accessibility to programs, housing, and facilities in municipal and commercial buildings, and other public entities.
+The Commission makes recommendations to the Planning and Development Board concerning proposed CDBG-funded access improvement projects and other CDBG-funded construction projects.
 The Newton Commission on Disability typically meets on the 2nd Monday of each month at 6:30pm on the 2nd floor of Newton City Hall in room 209.

 After staff determines that a loan or grant request is eligible for CDBG funds, the Economic Development Advisory Committee (EDAC), a committee appointed by the Mayor and representing local lenders, business owners and nonprofit organizations, reviews the application based on underwriting criteria.
 The committee also periodically evaluates CDBG-funded economic development programs to ensure that they are meeting the needs of the community.
 The Mayor has allowed the EDAC the authority to make loan and grant awards; however, recommendations for policy and programmatic changes must be made to the Planning and Development Board and approved by the Mayor.